Palo Alto County Conservation Board

 Features

 Experience the simplicity of our parks and wildlife areas.
-Play outdoors....canoe, camp, hike, picnic, swim.
+Play outdoors....canoe, camp, hike, hunt, fish, picnic, and or swim.
 See colorful prairie flowers along our roadways or enjoy the wildlife at our marshes.
-Bag your limit of pheasants, as hunting is a favorite.
-Explore the river, catch that big fish.
-Take advantage of the nine miles of trails for hiking, snowshoeing and cross country skiing.
-Pack a lunch, relax and unwind at the end of the day with a beautiful sunset.
+Bag your limit of pheasants in our prairies or chase the elusive white-tail deer in our timbers.
+Explore the river and catch that big fish.
+Take advantage of the nine miles of trails for hiking, snowshoeing, and cross-country skiing.
+Pack a lunch, relax, and unwind at the end of the day with a beautiful sunset.

 Operating Hours & Seasons